Fees

 - Post in the London Gazette – Protects against unexpected claims from unknown creditors – £90+ VAT (£18) = £108

 - Post in a Local Newspaper – This also helps to protect against unexpected claims.
-This price will depend upon the location and the exact amount will be confirmed to you.
+This price will depend upon the location and the exact amount will be confirmed with you.

 - Dealing with the sale or transfer of any property in the estate is not included.
 We can assist with this and a quote can be provided where necessary.